Amith-143/Machine_Learning_Lab/README.md

 # Weekly Data Learning Notes

 This repository contains my completed weekly Google Colab notes and practice work as I learn Python tools for data analysis and machine learning.
-Each week, I add the notebook I completed, along with the exercises and small projects covered in that week's lab.
+Each week, I add the notebook I completed, along with the exercises, concepts, reflection questions, and small projects covered in that week's lab.

 The goal is to build a clear record of my learning, revisit important concepts, and track my progress over time.